selhorn/doc-test/README-new.md

 ## BIG-IP deployment and configuration <a name="usage"></a>

 All BIG-IP VE instances deploy with a single interface (NIC) attached to a public subnet.
 This single interface processes both management and data plane traffic.
-The <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">BIG-IP Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) provide advanced traffic management and security functionality.
-The CloudFormation template uses the default **Best 200Mbs** image available in the AWS marketplace to license these modules.

-The template performs all of the BIG-IP VE configuration and synchronization when the device boots using `Cloud-Init`.
-In general, Cloud-Init is used to:
+The LTM and ASM provide advanced traffic management and security functionality.
+The CloudFormation template is used to collect some initial deployment input parameters and create an autoscale group of BIG-IP VEs.
+The instances parameters and configurations are defined by the Auto Scale group's *launch configuration*.
+The launch configuration is used to:

   - Set the BIG-IP system information: hostname, NTP, DNS settings, and so on.
+  - Provision the WAF module: BIG-IP Application Security Manager (ASM)
+  - Join the auto scale cluster
   - Deploy integration with EC2 Auto Scale and CloudWatch services for scaling of the BIG-IP tier.
-- Create an initial HTTP virtual server with a basic F5 Web Application Firewall policy (Low, Medium, High)
+  - Create an initial HTTP virtual server with a basic Web Application Firewall policy (Low, Medium, High)
     - See the [Security Blocking Levels](#blocking) section for a description of the blocking levels for the Web Application Firewall presented in the template.

+Once the first instance is deployed, it becomes the cluster primary and all subsequent instances launched will join a cluster primary to pull the latest configuration from the cluster.
+In this respect, you can make changes to the running configuration of this solution and not have to manage the lifecycle of the config strictly through the "Launch Configuration".

+<a name="note"></a>
 **Note**: This solution uses the SSH key to enable access to the BIG-IP system(s).
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.

 ## Configuration Example <a name="config"></a>